|One of these things is not like the other.|

 Even without any other problematic elements, fridging is a sign of extremely lazy writing since it is a cheap way to motivate the hero, move the heroes quest forward, or to incite their anger.
 Like if writing were household pets, fridging would be a cat–a cat who sleeps next to his bowl so he doesn't have to get up to eat.
 That's how lazy it is.
 And just to anticipate the spectacular wave of "Yeah but what about....."s that are coming like the wave in Deep Impact, anything (even what is lazy writing when done by most) can be earned.
 However, if a writer can't portray a situation that enrages a character without just killing off their friends/family/lovers to piss them off that plot is not engaging on its own.
 If a character is so meaningless that the only thing they're good for is to die and raise the stakes, they're not actually a very good character.

 If a writer can't think of any way to raise the emotional stakes than to off a character, they're being a very bad writer.
 No biscut.

 |I can't really remember anything about their goals or interests, but boy AM I MAD NOW.|

-Again.......let me make sure I'm crystal cliché clear about this: it's not that a writer can't earn it when it comes to a fridging, but they should be more careful to know what they're getting themselves into even if they think they "have a good narrative reason" for killing a character to upset the main character.
+Again.......let me make sure I'm crystal cliché clear about this: it's not that a writer can't earn it when it comes to a fridging, but they should know what kind of long and deep legacy of bullshittery they're getting themselves into even if they think they "have a good narrative reason" for killing a character to upset the main character.
 Chiefly because every writer always thinks they have a good narrative reason for everything they do, and believes they are the first person ever sent from on high the creative realm of the gods to deliver the celestial Good Fucking Reason™ for their character deaths and would never ever fall into the same old clichés.